Quest Legal Advocates operates a dynamic recruitment policy accepting applications throughout the year.

 You will need to work hard to master the written materials.
 You will be expected to complete a number of tests based upon their content.
 The knowledge you gain will form the foundation of your future training and your eventual success as an advocate.

-You will then proceed to one-to-one training with a senior member of the management team.
+You will then proceed to 1-to-1 training with a senior member of the management team.
 This is designed to assess your progress so far and provide you with feedback and further practical guidance.

 As you undertake your first hearings, you will be in close communication with the management team during your preparation and conduct of them.
 Full support will be provided to you at all times to ensure that your first appearances in court run smoothly and successfully.